 But it doesn’t have to.

-Today you’re going to learn how to start a blog without spending thousands of dollars.
+Today you’re going to learn how to start a blog in 2021 without spending thousands of dollars.

 I’ll ALSO show you how you can get a free domain for your blog.